6 Fun Activities to Try at Blythe Island Regional Park: Expert’s Guide 2025

 • Evening: Catch a sunset over the water at Sunset Park, a perfect spot for photography and relaxation.

-Blythe Island Regional Park Google Reviews
+Blythe Island Regional Park Reviews

-Overall Rating 4.6/5 ⭐⭐⭐⭐Based On 1,311 reviews
+Overall Rating 4.6/5 ⭐⭐⭐⭐Based on 1,311 reviews

 1. i) Sheila Hagerty (⭐⭐⭐⭐) (02-11-2025)

 I stayed at this campground and had a great experience.
 The campsites are spacious, with trees offering some privacy.
-There are beautiful walking and biking trails, and the scenery is lovely.
-I spotted armadillos, deer, ducks, and geese while exploring.
-The best part?
-Adorable domesticated bunnies are hopping around freely—such a unique touch!

 1. ii) Tina Haynes (⭐⭐⭐⭐) (12-08-2024)

 We’ve brought our RV here a couple of times, and each visit has been fantastic.
 The people are incredibly friendly, and the campground is full of charming rabbits that love being fed spinach!
-At night, we had some unexpected visitors—armadillos and raccoons—but they never caused any trouble, just added to the adventure.

 We also held a company picnic here, and it was a wonderful spot for gatherings.

-For more Reviews and Ratings Visit TripAdvisor and Google Reviews.
+For more Reviews and Ratings, visit TripAdvisor and Google Reviews.

 Frequently Asked Questions